Georgia Tech Receives Grant from Johnson & Johnson for New Bridge to Employment Program

-• Raise the awareness of students to the world of engineering, science and technology through real-world, hands-on research projects led by top notch Georgia Tech scientists and to the career path possibilities in engineering and the sciences.
+Raise the awareness of students to the world of engineering, science, and technology through real-world, hands-on research projects led by top-notch Georgia Tech scientists and to expose students to the career path possibilities in engineering and science.

-• Improve the schools’ current science education program through direct interaction with the science classes at the two high schools and through a teacher training initiative that immerses teachers in ongoing research within Georgia Tech’s laboratories.
+Improve the partner schools’ current science education program through direct interaction with the science classes at these schools and through a teacher training initiative that immerses teachers in ongoing research within Georgia Tech laboratories.

 The future of the U.S. “rests” on being at the forefront of science and technology and to do this requires that we have a STEM-educated workforce.
-It also is recognized that the most creative engineering teams are the ones that are the most diverse.
-With the changing demographics of the U.S. it is critical, and it is also our motivation, that we bring underrepresented populations into the STEM fields to inspire them to aspire for high achievement and success.
+It is also recognized that the most creative engineering teams are the ones that are the most diverse.
+With the changing demographics of the U.S., it is critical, and it is also our motivation, that we bring underrepresented populations into the STEM fields as early as possible to inspire them to aspire for high achievement and success.

 Click here to view the 2024 ENGAGES Spring semester calendar.

 ENGAGES scholars have the opportunity to gain additional exposure to new research and medical technology through industry visits.
 Businesses, such as Axion Biosystems, C.R.
 Bard, and Dendreon, have opened their doors to provide company tours to these scholars and educate them on how their industry works and employment opportunities.
 Early exposure to such companies will enable these scholars to start planning for their future careers in science, technology, engineering, and math.